IamTechknow/d2sbackend/README.md

 * [X] As a developer, I should be able to run a local version of the web app with hot swapping

 ## Instructions
-To just run the frontend, run the test task with `npm test`.
+To just run the frontend, run the dev task with `npm run dev`.
 Hot swapping is enabled to allow rebuilding of the bundle due to source changes.

 To run both the frontend and backend, run the `bootRun` command with the gradle wrapper (gradlew.)
 You may now load the web app at localhost:8080.
 You can also run the start task to automatically rebuild the bundle upon changes.